Writing your own Scene file

 Scene files contain Scene instructions.
 They consist of an action and (optionally) parameters to use with it, similar to a function in a programming language.

-The Scene specification reference contains the list of all the supported instructions.
+The contains the list of all the supported instructions.

 You start your Scene file by writing two instructions that indicate (respectively) the format of the output audio and the layout of the different channels to use.